Monday: 8:30 am-4:30 pm

 Friday: 8:30 am-4:30 pm

-UPDATE: Per the Cook County Board President’s Executive Order, our office at 69 W. Washington is closed to encourage social distancing and prevent the spread of COVID-19.
-However many essential functions are still being provided.
+UPDATE: Our office at 69 W. Washington St. is open, but with limited staffing to encourage social distancing and prevent the spread of COVID-19.
+However, services are still being provided.

 Permits: You may apply for asbestos removal or demolition permits or submit reports online, using links in the menu to the right.
 However processing time may be longer than 48 hours.
 Questions can be directed to firstname.lastname@example.org or 312-603-8220.
 You may also apply for Asbestos Abatement Contractor Registration.